xueuee/FED2024Assg1_P04_S10267391/README.md

 There will be a total of 4 newly revamped pages to this website

 ### Existing Features
+- Working navigation between Home, Menu, About and Stores & Contact pages
+- Home page
+- About page
-- TBA
+- Menu page
+- Stores & Contact page

 ### Features Left to Implement
-- Home page - Displays Popular/Featured/Limited edition items
+- Home: Display Popular/Featured/Limited edition items
-- Menu - Showcases the different types of cakes and pastries being sold
+- Menu: Showcase the different types of cakes and pastries being sold
-- About - Information about the company's goal and history
-- Stores & Contact - Store locations & contact information
+- Javascript: lower opacity of menu and view more buttons when hovered over

 ## Technologies Used
 (Mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.)